coweye1/CCMEO-Gunshot-Wound-Entrance-vs-Exit-CNN-ViT-Hybrid-Benchmark/README.md

 I personally configured, trained, and optimized these 9 architectures using pure PyTorch and `timm`, leveraging real-world, certified forensic autopsy photography continuously compiled from the **Cook County Medical Examiner's Office (CCMEO)**.

 To evaluate true diagnostic adaptability and verify real-world algorithmic safety against severe domain shifts, the trained networks were subjected to a completely blind "Final Exam" using the independent, out-of-distribution (OOD) **GuWID-UnB dataset** (constructed by Renato Queiroz Nogueira Lira et al., in collaboration with the University of Brasília).
-By ranking how well these models generalize to an entirely different institutional framework—with distinct lighting, camera gear, and demographics—this study serves as an rigorous stress-test to discover which visual processing mechanics can truly master invariant, authentic pathological features rather than simply memorizing site-specific photography styles.

 ---